lindsay-stevens/openclinica-distros/docker/README.md

 ##### Configuring Tomcat HTTPS
-The current configuration is HTTP only, assuming another local webserver is terminating the TLS connection (e.g. Apache or Nginx).
+The current configuration is HTTP only, assuming another local webserver is terminating the TLS connection (e.g. Apache).
 To let Tomcat handle these connections, make the following changes.
 - Add a HTTPS Connector element to ```server.xml``` with the desired settings.
-- Change the exposed port in ```docker-compose.yml``` or the Dockerfiles to match the Connector's port (probably 443).
+- Change the exposed port in the tomcat/Dockerfiles to match the Connector's port (probably 443).
 - Include the keystore file in ```tomcat/conf/tomcat``` (same directory as
   ```server.xml```), so that it is copied into ```$CATALINA_HOME/conf``` during
   the container image build.